labrad/scalabrad-web/README.md

                                   # that handle them
   src/main/scala/                 # server code is in here
     org/labrad/browser/
-      RegistryController.scala    # the RegistryApi class is an example of exposing
-                                  # methods to be callable via JSON-RPC
-      WebsocketController.scala   # handles the actual request to open a websocket
+      ApiBackend.scala     # defines "routes" that map JSON-RPC calls to scala BrowserController.scala   # handles the actual request to open a websocket *Api.scala    # classes with api methods that are callable from the client build.sbt    # sbt build definition
-                                  # and sets up server-side state
-shared/      # code shared between server and GWT client; will go away when GWT
-             # client does
-build.sbt    # sbt build definition
 ```